About us

 We fund and deliver vital conservation work, support cutting edge research, and empower our communities to protect and restore local ecosystems.

-Through strong partnerships and science-based decision-making, we are working to secure the future of Critically Endangered species like Tara iti (New Zealand Fairy Tern) and Matuku-hūrepo (Australasian bittern).
+Through strong partnerships and science-based decision-making, we are working to secure the future of Critically Endangered species like Tara iti (New Zealand Fairy Tern), Matuku-hūrepo (Australasian bittern) and other endangered species.

 Our Trustees